Susana465/camkii_thesis/30-methods.md

 Pharris is modelling undocked, closed state; but I am modelling flickering directly from docked/closed to undocked/open.
 Skipping the middle step.

 Can CaMKII close/become inactive if it's phosphorylated?
+Electron microscopy of rat alpha-CaMKII in Sf9 cells, as per @myers2017CaMKII, suggests that less than 3 percent of subunits adopt a compact conformation (Figure 6).

 #### Phosphorylation of CaMKII